 About me

 I am affiliated with the Population Studies and Training Center and Spatial Structures in the Social Sciences (S4) at Brown University.
-Prior to graduate school, I was a predoctoral research fellow at Stanford Institute for Economic Policy Research (SIEPR), mentored by Susan Athey, and completed a B.S. in applied and computational mathematics at Brigham Young University.
+Prior to graduate school, I was a predoctoral research fellow at Stanford Institute for Economic Policy Research (SIEPR), mentored by Susan Athey, and completed a B.S. in economics and applied & computational mathematics at Brigham Young University.

 Contact: matthew_schaelling@brown.edu